 FAQs

 The CAA in India is a rule which was passed by the Parliament in 2019 amid huge riots across the nation.
-The act accelerated the citizenship process for non-muslim minorities.
+The act accelerated the citizenship process for non-muslim marginalized groups.

 The Citizenship Amendment Act (CAA) was passed to offer citizenship to non-muslim immigrants.

-The Indian government issued a notification on Monday evening regarding the CAA, which came into effect today, weeks before the Lok Sabha General Elections 2024.
+The Indian government issued a notification on Monday evening regarding the CAA.
+This came into effect today, weeks before the Lok Sabha General Elections 2024.

 Also Read About: Sweden Joins NATO, Choosing Security Over Neutrality: Know All About NATO